List of characters in The Lego Movie franchise: Alfred

 Alfred Pennyworth (voiced by Ralph Fiennes in The Lego Batman Movie, The Lego Movie 2: The Second Part and Lego Dimensions, and Robin Atkin Downes in The Lego Movie 2 Videogame) is Bruce Wayne / Batman's butler and wants to help him face his fear of a part of a family again.

 Alfred also appears in The Lego Movie 2: The Second Part, helping Batman protect the citizens of Bricksburg as a Master Builder.

 Batcomputer

 The Batcomputer (voiced by Siri) is Batman's supercomputer that resides in the Batcave.

 Gotham City citizens

 Gotham City is a city where Batman lives and is the main setting of The Lego Batman Movie.
 The following are inhabitants of Gotham City:

 Commissioner Gordon

 Commissioner Jim Gordon (voiced by Héctor Elizondo) is the police commissioner of the Gotham City Police Department and the father of Barbara Gordon.

-He and the police department arrive outside the location where Joker was going to set off his bomb.
-After Batman thwarts this plot, Commissioner Jim Gordon is shown hosting his retirement party with everyone in attendance as Commissioner Gordon passes his position over to Barbara.
-It is mentioned that Jim Gordon will be leaving to go on a jungle safari.
+During the events of The Lego Batman Movie, Gordon retires and is succeeded by his daughter Barbara.

 Chief O'Hara

-Chief O'Hara (voiced by Lauren White) is the police chief of the Gotham City Police Department, she is a genderswapped version of Miles O'Hara from the 1966 series.
+Chief O'Hara (voiced by Lauren White) is the police chief of the Gotham City Police Department.
+She is a gender-flipped version of Miles O'Hara from the 1966 series.

-During Joker's bomb threat in Gotham City, Chief O'Hara is ordered by Commissioner Gordon to light the Bat-Signal and accompanies Commissioner Gordon to confront Joker and those involved.
-After Batman thwarts Joker's plot and Commissioner Gordon retires, Chief O'Hara follows the orders given to her by his daughter Barbara.

 Mayor McCaskill

-Mayor McCaskill (voiced by Mariah Carey) is the Mayor of Gotham City.
+Mayor McCaskill (voiced by Mariah Carey) is the mayor of Gotham City.

-During the Joker's bomb threat, Mayor McCaskill is lowered to a pile that the cars of the villain surround.
-Joker was caught by surprise when he finds out that McCaskill is actually Batman in disguise.
-McCaskill is later seen at Commissioner Gordon's retirement party.
-When the villains with Joker attack, Barbara Gordon has Chief O'Hara get McCaskill to safety.